aws/karpenter-provider-aws/docs/aws/README.md

 # First Use

 Karpenter is now active and ready to begin provisioning nodes.
-Create a workload (e.g., deployment) to see karpenter provision some nodes.
+Create a workload (e.g., deployment) to see Karpenter provision some nodes.

 ## Create Workload

-This deployment is based on the pause image and initially has zero replicas.
+This deployment uses the [pause image](https://www.ianlewis.org/en/almighty-pause-container) and starts with zero replicas.

 ```bash
 cat <<EOF | kubectl apply -f -